-- 3. Completion of the Checklist is strongly encouraged at some point during the 2020-21 academic year.
-However, it is not mandatory and formal 'returns' are not being requested at this time.
-This will be kept under review and may change for 2021-22. - 4.
-Many departments may have more time to work on the actions in the Checklist over the summer months, but others may choose to focus on it at another time of the year.
-For this reason it is being issued early in the academic year to allow departments to plan and prepare as they see fit. - 5.
+- 3. Completion of the Checklist is mandatory in 2021-22.
+Departments are asked to submit a completed copy, signed by the Departmental Administrator and the Head of Department (or equivalents), to data.protection@admin.cam.ac.uk by Friday 29 April 2022 (being the end of the first week of Full Easter Term). - 4.
+It is recognised that some departments might not have been able to complete all the actions by that point in the academic year.
+Where necessary, the submitted copy of the checklist can indicate that actions are ongoing and are intended to be completed by the end of the 2021-22 academic year.
+It is nonetheless hoped that, as this is the second year of the Checklist's operation, the checks required to fulfil some of the individual actions will have been carried out previously and accordingly re-completing them should be straightforward. - 5.
 Completion of all the actions in the Checklist should take up to one full day of work, though it is envisaged that departments will choose to fulfil the individual actions gradually.
 Many actions are very straightforward and can be completed swiftly (e.g. circulating copies of guidance links), while others may already take place as part of routine business (e.g. destruction of old records).
 Not all actions will be applicable for all departments.